sl1453/sl1453.github.io/_posts/2023-11-20-Is Your Vaccine a Cocktail?.md

 tags: [Flu Vaccine, Health, COVID, Vaccination]
 author: Shican (Claire) Li/LaPetitePrincessa
 ---
----
-layout: post
-title: Is Your Vaccine a Cocktail🍹?!
-Should You Get the Seasonal Flu Vaccine?
-Who Should Get It?
-How Are Vaccines Made?
-Q&A.
-subtitle:
-cover-img: /assets/img/path.jpg
-thumbnail-img: /assets/img/post1/BeautifulDawn.jpg
-share-img: /assets/img/path.jpg
-tags: [Flu Vaccine, Health, Vaccination]
-author: Shican (Claire) Li/LaPetitePrincessa
----
 ___

 Every year, schools or employers encourage you to get the flu vaccine💉.
 Do you follow their advice👶?
 Or do you feel that life is already exhausting😭 and you don't want to add another challenge to your immune system, leaving it to fate whether you catch the flu?